 1 Scope

-This clause will describe the scope of the corresponding service specification.

 The present document specifies the stage 3 protocol and data model for the ADRF Service Based Interface.
 It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the ADRF.

 The 5G System stage 2 architecture and procedures are specified in 3GPP TS 23.501 [2] and 3GPP TS 23.502 [3].
 The stage 2 definition and procedures of store and retrieve the collected data and analytics are contained in 3GPP TS 23.288 [14] and 3GPP TS 23.502 [3].